Hassaan012/API/README.md

 # API
-Node connection with data string data and hitting postman APi
+Node connection with database, storing data in database with hitting postman APi